Last Updated on Samuel Franklinby

 Idleon Builds Guide – Classes & Skills – Idleon Companion Alternative

 Explore Idleon builds for all classes and skills with our collection of Idleon guides and Idleon Companion alternative.
-Covering every class and skill on offer these guide articles equip you with the appropriate knowledge to build your own powerful characters to progress your account towards the end game.
+Covering every class and skill on offer in Idleon MMO these guide articles equip you with the appropriate knowledge to build your own powerful characters and in turn progress your account towards the end game.

-Serving as a directory to other Games Finder Legends of Idleon builds and Idleon guide pages this article also detailed the specific considerations to creating your own character builds for your specific objectives that change as you advance through the various worlds and mechanics.
-It’s also intended to serve as an alternative to Idleon Companion which was a highly active and regularly updated source of game information during the early days of Idleon although is no longer updated for new mechanics.
+Serving as a directory to other Games Finder Legends of Idleon builds and Idleon guide pages this article also details the considerations to creating your own character builds for your specific objectives which can change as you advance through the various game worlds and unlock new mechanics.
+It’s also intended to serve as an alternative to Idleon Companion which was a highly active and regularly updated source of game information during the early days of Idleon although is no longer updated for game changes and updates.

 Idleon Builds Directory

-The below is a directory of all our class builds and other guides that go into specific detail on each class and their specialised skill arranged by their main class stat.
-Each class guide also covers that class specific skill that they specialise in.
-For information on general guiding principles of designing your own Legends of Idleon best build refer to the end of this article.
+The below is a directory of all our class builds and other guides that go into specific detail on each class and their specialised skill arranged by their main class stat (LUK, STR, AGI and WIS).
+Each class guide also covers that class specific skill that they specialise in (e.g. fishing for the Barbarian).
+For information on general principles for designing your own Legends of Idleon best build refer to the end of this article.

 |Blood Berserker/Cooking||Siege Breaker*||Bubonic Conjuror/Lab|